mirikKun/PackagesTreasury/README.md

+# Unity3D Tools

+## Description
+A toolkit for Unity3D that simplifies development and speeds up project prototyping.

+## Features

 Contains such systems:
--user model saving system
+- User model saving system
--sounds loading system with settings logic
+- Sounds loading system with settings logic
--basic infrastructure for project prototyping
+- Basic infrastructure for project prototyping

 Also has:
--variety of extension methods
+- Variety of extension methods
--textures for effects and particles materials
+- Textures for effects and particles materials
--custom editor attributes
+- Custom editor attributes